Philpax/jitbrained/README.md

 # jitbrained
-A JIT interpreter for Brainfuck.
+A JIT compiler for Brainfuck.

 ## Features
 * Does direct translation from Brainfuck to x86 assembly